- Travel and Places»

 There is one main theme in almost all of my travels, whether inside or outside of the United States: Americans can be- and more often than not, are- very ignorant of their surroundings.

 It is a firm belief of mine that if one should experience the good fortune of traveling abroad (and even states other than your own), to reserve some time to become acquainted with the local history and culture of your destination.
-Whether it be the Gettysburg battlefields where the famous Civil War raged for four years, the towns of Jamaica where one can witness a violent overthrowing of the government, or a vibrant city in Mexico, people need to become more aware of their surroundings and provide them with the credit they deserve.
+Whether it be the Gettysburg battlefields where the famous Civil War raged for four years, the towns of Jamaica where one can witness a violent overthrowing of the government, or a vibrant city in Mexico, people need to become more aware of their surroundings and provide them with the respect they deserve.

 Take a chance and hire a tour guide.
 In most European countries, these individuals tend to be veteran guides or, the exact opposite, college history/anthropology students.
 Either way, it's a win-win situation for the avid American traveler- these two groups of very different people are both knowledgeable and interested in the information that they are sharing with you.
+You'll see places that you might have otherwise missed, and you'll hopefully get the opportunity to learn about the local culture and native people.
+This would also provide the uneducated traveler with the opportunity to seek answers from someone who truly knows the area and the people who live within it.

-Learn the Customs
+Learn the Culture

 Did you know that in Korea, it is frowned upon to wear your outside shoes indoors?
 How about that in Arabic countries, it is considered offensive to lean away from someone who is speaking to you?